matthewhudson/docs.storyscript.io/quick-start/README.md

 ## Deploy to Storyscript Cloud

 The Storyscript Cloud is a microservice and function platform that uses Kubernetes and other cloud-native tooling as a fully managed microservice orchestration runtime.
-Simple put, **Storyscript make it easy to deploy and use microservices on Kubernetes.** 💪
+Simple put, **Storyscript makes it easy to deploy and use microservices on Kubernetes.** 💪

 Let's deploy your story: